Beef Tenderloin on the Big Green Egg

 A Note About Searing

-I don’t bother searing my beef tenderloins because I find that the method I have outlined here creates a beautiful and tasty crust.
+I don’t bother searing my beef tenderloins when cooked this way because I find that the method I have outlined here creates a beautiful and tasty crust.
 But feel free to add the searing step if you so desire.
-I find that searing will strip off the spice crust so I opt to avoid it.
-Plus, I’m always a little hesitant to impact the doneness temp with a searing step (I would sear in advance of the cook for this reason, if I were to sear at all).
+I find that searing will strip off the spice crust, so I choose to avoid it.

 How Many People will a Beef Tenderloin Feed?

-How much a beef tenderloin will feed depends on the thickness of your slices.
-I like to slice around a quarter inch to half inch.
+How many people a beef tenderloin will feed depends on the thickness of your slices.
+I like to slice between a quarter-inch and half-inch.
 Half a beef tenderloin will easily feed a group of eight.
-For larger groups, I go with a full beef tenderloin (up to 20 guests).
+For larger groups, I go with a full beef tenderloin (which should get you up to 20 guests, when you also have sides, bread and so on).

 The Cook and Setting Up Your Smoker

 For this cook, I use hardwood lump charcoal and pecan wood chips.
-This is an indirect cook with the Egg at 375F.
-Use a probe placed into the center/thickest part of the tenderloin to monitor cooking temps.
+This is an indirect cook with the Big Green Egg stable at 375°F. Use a probe placed into the centre/thickest part of the tenderloin to monitor cooking temps.

 After the resting period, slice your beef tenderloin to your desired thickness and you’re ready to serve.
 A little horseradish sauce on the side is a great accompaniment.